Today begins a brand new series, "3 Keys To Unlock Your Gift Of Prophecy”.

 And today, I’m going to start with the first, and most important, of those keys: worship.

-You can get it by entering your email, below.
+Get it by entering your email, below.

 There’s a well known bible verse that I believe reveals something about the gift of prophecy, and it’s this: